Simpler Presentations for Many Fragments of Quantum Circuits: Quantum circuits and their relations

 \subsection{The qutrit Clifford fragment}

-For qutrits, we only consider the Clifford fragment.
-We therefore present it directly, without introducing a separate ``qutrit master signature''.
-We use the computational basis $\{\ket{0},\ket{1},\ket{2}\}$ of $\C^3$ (and the induced tensor-product basis of $(\C^3)^{\otimes n}$).
+For qutrits, the paper uses only the Clifford fragment, denoted \(\mathit{Cliff3}\), whose signature is separate from the common qubit signature; we use the computational basis \(\{\ket{0},\ket{1},\ket{2}\}\) of \(\C^3\) and the induced tensor-product basis.

-\begin{definition} The \emph{qutrit Clifford} fragment is generated by the signature
+\begin{definition} The \emph{qutrit Clifford} fragment is generated by the signature \(\Sigma_{\mathit{Cliff3}}\defeq \{\gww:0\to0,\gH,\gS:1\to1,\gCNOT:2\to2\}\).